bitcoin-science/nftmine/README.md

 W**e will still make sure the technology is maintained and supervised over time, and remains secure.
 The point is that once it's built, we should aim for a point where it is complete as a technology and we no longer have to make any adjustments.
 That would be awesome!**

+(at least have the "core" technology be complete at some point, others can work further and add more if they want)